Markus Kainulainen: Disputes with Taistoist-movement

 By the 1980s Kainulainen had a falling out with the other taistoism members.
 Among others, he objected to the so-called "Third Line" tendency, which he found suspicious in the sense of Marxism–Leninism.
-Kainulainen was also opposed to Mikhail Gorbachevby's reforms in the Soviet Union.
+Kainulainen was also opposed to Mikhail Gorbachev's reforms in the Soviet Union.

 In October 1985, the SKP sacked the district organizations of the opposition, including Uusimaa, under the leadership of Arvo Aalto.
 The separated ones initially operated under the name SKP Organizations and Kainulainen was elected to the Central Committee of Organizations in April 1986.
 Later, it was renamed as the Communist Party of Finland (Unity) (SKPy).
 Kainulainen was not elected to the new party's political committee.

 New Party

 The Marxism–Leninism communists disapproved the SKPy's revisionism and were bound for the creation of a new party led by Kainulainen.
 The Communist Workers' Party – For Peace and Socialism (KTP) was founded early in 1988.
 Kainulainen was KTP's most prominent politician and supporters of the party have been called, with regard to his name, the Kainus (kainuslaiset).
 Kainulainen served on the KTP Political Committee from the inception of the party until 2012 and on the party's central council until 2014.

 Kainulainen died at age 95 on August 30, 2017.
 His wife Eila had died only two weeks earlier at the age of 91.